reaper6947/lyst-app/README.md

 # lyst-app
-a simple app for making lists that can be shared and edited with others \n student ID : 21101170
+a simple app for making lists that can be shared and edited with others

+    student ID : 21101170